playfulprogramming/playfulprogramming/content/edpratti/collections/git-guide/posts/git-basics/index.md

 The command `git pull`, like `git fetch`, will also fetch the latest commits from the respective remote branch.

-However, instead of stopping there, it will instantly initiate a `git merge`, effectively downloading and applying newer commits onto your local branch.
+However, instead of stopping there, it will instantly initiate a `git merge`, downloading and applying commits onto your local branch if they're missing from it.

 ***This is a very common action, as it's the command you'll use when you want to update your local branch.***